isomerpages/moe-gongshangpri/_about-us/Safety and Security/Cars and Other Vehicles.md

 <p></p>
 <h4><strong>Indiscriminate Parking Outside School</strong></h4>
 <p>Vehicles that are parked indiscriminately outside the school cause inconveniences,
-obstruction and danger to road users, which include our students.</p>
-<p>All drivers are not to wait or park at these critical areas:</p>
+obstruction and danger to road users, which include our students.
+All drivers are <strong>not to wait or park</strong> at these critical areas:</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>